errors4s/errors4s-core/README.md

 // res4: RuntimeException = java.lang.RuntimeException: Failure During Parsing
 ```

-`Error` also provides a built in method to attempt to handle situations where the class name of some arbitrary [[java.lang.Throwable]] was intended to communicate why an error occurred.
+`Error` also provides a built in method to attempt to handle situations where the class name of some arbitrary `Throwable` was intended to communicate why an error occurred.
 Going back to our original example, we can use `Error.fromThrowable` to get a much more useful error.

 ```scala
 import io.isomarcte.errors4s.core._